abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 **Benefits**

 - Reduced: <ul>
-- Harware cost
+- Hardware cost
 - Operational cost
 - Deployment cost</ul>

 - Increased: <ul>
 - Resiliency
 - Performance (scale)
-- Capcity </ul>
+- Capacity </ul>

 **Cloud Computing Model**
-- All components in the cloud (database, processing, storage, application logic)
+- Full cloud deployment: all components such as database, processing, storage in the cloud
-- Hybrid Deployment (some on-premises, and others in the cloud)
+- Hybrid Deployment (e.g., some processing on-premises, and others in the cloud)

+_Other way of defining cloud models
+- Infrasturcture as a cloud service (IaaS):
+<br> Entire infrastructures in the cloud: e.g., all server and network components <br>
+Users will need to manage infrastructure
+- Platform as a service (PaaS)
+<br>Amazon manageg the infrastructure
+<br> Users only manage the applications deployed on platforms
+- Software as a service (SaaS)
+<br> Just use the software developed and managed by others

 ## Why cloud computing skills are becoming essential for data scientists?